iotron/filament-multi-guard/README.md

 The `config/filament-teams.php` file contains a subset of the `config/filament.php` configuration file.
-The values in the `filament-teams.php` file can be adjusted and will only affect the pages, resources, and widgets for the `filament-teams` context.
+The values in the `filament-teams.php` file can be adjusted and will only affect the pages, resources, widgets, and auth guard for the `filament-teams` context.

 Currently the configuration values that can be modified for a specific context